EbenGitHub/FinalProjCS50P/README.md

 > ```bash
 > a
 > ```
+> I chose the command to be _a_ because it can symbolise for the word _all_ and the user can remember it easily.
 >  That command means _'all'_, so becareful!
 ####
 > If you want to delete just one of your contact, input -
 > ```bash
 > 1
 > ```
+> I chose the command to be _1_ because the user wanted to delete only one contact and the number one is the easiest command and the user can remember it easily.
 ####
 > Again __NOTE__ that it is not the letter "l", but the number "1" aka one.
 ####